MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-low-energy-audio.md

 ##### Capture stream audio signal processing modes

-Bluetooth LE audio requires capture audio formats to be declared for the Default (AUDIO_SIGNALPROCESSINGMODE_DEFAULT) signal processing mode.
+Bluetooth LE Audio requires capture audio formats to be declared for the Default (AUDIO_SIGNALPROCESSINGMODE_DEFAULT) signal processing mode.
 The list of supported capture formats is in the table below.

 **Use case**: Voice recorder, VOIP calls, or video game audio with voice chat.